Exploring Mexico’s New Classics: Adamite and Legrandite

 The author named this amazing legrandite the Aztec Sun when it was found. (ex-Romero collection)

-The Aztec Sun, the best legrandite ever found, is about 5 inches across and is composed of two complex crystal clusters that form opposing fanlike sprays.
+The Aztec Sun, the best legrandite ever found, is about five inches across and is composed of two complex crystal clusters that form opposing fanlike sprays.
 This beauty was joined four weeks later by another huge legrandite from the same pocket area.
 It is a single, narrow, diverging crystal cluster measuring nearly a foot long.
 At last report, it was in the New York Museum of Natural History.

 The remarkable specimens of adamite and legrandite, both found in quantity at Mapimi, leave no doubt that this old silver mine will go down in collector history as a source of classic specimens.